make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [chucknorris101](https://github.com/chucknorris101) for assisting with support for Alen Breathesmart 45i air purifier.
 - [ffonte](https://github.com/ffonte) for assisting with support for Proscenic 850T robot vacuum.
 - [Shmob1](https://github.com/Shmob1) for assisting with support for Brilliant Smart PIR outdoor sensor.
+- [siobhanellis](https://github.com/siobhanellis) for assisting with support for Weeket KES5211TE-CE kettle.